neptune-ai/neptune-contrib/docs/index.rst

-neptune-contrib: open-source contributions to Neptune.ml
+neptune-contrib: open-source contributions to Neptune.ai
 ========================================================

 This library is a collection of helpers and extensions that make working